Making the case to build the digital infrastructure needed to thrive

 What SNG provided

 The CCEDC contacted SNG to conduct a broadband impact assessment of Custer County.
 The scope of SNG’s work was expanded to collect data on expected job impacts if Custer County were to receive an additional $1 million in Federal Economic Development Administration funding for the six new wireless towers that would increase the broadband service footprint to nearly 80% of county addresses.
 The project scope was expanded for SNG to include collection of market assessment data based on the commitment and support of CCEDC.

 SNG worked with CCEDC between March and June 2018 to gather input locally on how local businesses, organizations, and households are connecting, using, and benefiting from the internet.
 The survey campaign was promoted as – “We asked and we listened”.

 In April and May of 2018, 742 households and 709 organizations were emailed.
 Responses from 164 households and 80 organizations were received, which represents approximately 8.5% of Custer households and 10% of Custer businesses.
-Those results are compared to the SNG Digital Economy Database (DED) to document for funding agencies how Custer County compares to peers in broadband measured speeds, level of satisfaction, and practical use (what we at SNG call utilization).
+Those results were benchmarked against SNG’s proprietary Digital Economy Database (DED) to document for funding agencies how Custer County compares to peers in broadband measured speeds, level of satisfaction, and practical use (what we at SNG call utilization).
 By quantifying broadband gaps, Custer was able to make a strong case in their application for broadband funding.

 Detailed analysis of the research combined with SNG’s extensive DED and experience were documented in the Custer County Broadband Impact and Market Assessment Report that was the basis for submission for securing the needed funding of Custer County’s broadband plan.